Josue-JP/Arch-Install/README.md

 ### What to do after?
 First of all, props to you for making it this, far but as you can see Arch linux is basically a black void right now.
 What you need to do now is to choose a way to display your files, applications, and programs.

-Below are documents I have written that handle the display and management of files, applications, and programs:
+Below are documents I have written or that are in progress, that handle the display and management of files, applications, and programs:
 - Hyprland (In Progress)
 - KDE plasma (In Progress)